aeserran/Twitter-Python-LEMI-1481881775100/README.md

 4. Set the api end point to dedicated bluemix: `cf api https://api.w3ibm.bluemix.net`
 5. Login: `cf login`.
 6. Push the application code to Bluemix: `cf push`
 7. Create a **Insights for Twitter** service: `cf create-service twitterinsights Free twitter-insights-service`.
+We named the service *twitter-insights-service*, you can name it whatever you want, however we use the same name to bind the service to the application in next step.
 8. Bind *twitter-insights-service* to your application *[APP_NAME]*: `cf bind-service [APP_NAME] twitter-insights-service`.
 9. Create a **Personality Insights** service: `cf create-service personality_insights tiered personality-insights-service`.
+We named the service *personality-insights-service*, you can name it whatever you want, however we use the same name to bind the service to the application in next step.
 10. Bind *personality-insights-service* to your application *[APP_NAME]*: `cf bind-service [APP_NAME] personality-insights-service`
 11. Restage your application so that env variables can be accessed from the application: `cf restage [APP_NAME]`